apex/up/Readme.md

 Up focuses on deploying "vanilla" HTTP servers so there's nothing new to learn, just develop with your favorite existing frameworks such as Express, Koa, Django, Golang net/http or others.

 Up currently supports Node.js, Golang, Python, Java, Crystal, and static sites out of the box.
 Up is platform-agnostic, supporting AWS Lambda and API Gateway as the first targets.
-You can think of Up as self-hosted Heroku style user experience for a fraction of the price, with the security, flexibility, and scalability of AWS.
+You can think of Up as self-hosted Heroku style user experience for a fraction of the price, with the security, isolation, flexibility, and scalability of AWS.

-Check out the [documentation](https://up.docs.apex.sh/) for more instructions, try one of the [examples](https://github.com/apex/up-examples), or chat with us in [Slack](https://apex-slackin.herokuapp.com/).
+Check out the [documentation](https://up.docs.apex.sh/) for more instructions and links, or try one of the [examples](https://github.com/apex/up-examples), or chat with us in [Slack](https://chat.apex.sh/).

 ![](assets/screen.png)